MartinHeroux/spike2py/docs/source/pages/how_to_guides.rst

 `pytest-mpl` is a plugin that can be used to test figures that are generated with `matplotlib`_.

-To run the full suite of tests, run the following command from the root directory of the **spike2py**
+To run the full suite of tests and return the code coverage, run the following command from the root directory of the **spike2py**
 package:

 .. code-block:: shell

-    $ pytest --mpl
+    $ pytest --mpl --cov=spike2py tests/

 If you want to run all tests, accept those that generate figures, you can run the following command: